JamesSkemp/words/content/post/what-are-the-futures-of-those-illusions-freud.md

 +++
-title = "What are the futures of those illusions Freud?" summary = "A discussion based upon Sigmund Freud’s work titled The Future of an Illusion." draft = false comments = true date = "2004-09-26T01:01:00-05:00"
+title = "What are the futures of those illusions Freud?" description = "A discussion based upon Sigmund Freud’s work titled The Future of an Illusion." draft = false comments = true date = "2004-09-26T01:01:00-05:00"